-Each of these methods offers a different type of result, and Dr Craig will be able to suggest the best-practice Breast Implant approach for your goals, depending on your skin, body composition, existing breast tissues, lifestyle and desired outcomes.
+Each of these methods offers a different type of result, and Dr Briggs will be able to suggest the best-practice Breast Implant approach for your goals, depending on your skin, body composition, existing breast tissues, lifestyle and the outcomes you desire.

 Breast Implant Surface, Smooth or textured

 Implants can have a smooth surface or a textured surface.
-Smooth-surfaced implants feel softer than textured surfaced implants and are relatively easy to insert.
-However, textured implants, have a slightly lower possibility of capsule contracture.
+Smooth-surface implants feel softer than their textured counterparts and are relatively easy to insert.
+However, textured implants, have a slightly lower risk of capsule contracture.
 There is a full range of smooth to heavily textured implants (Grades 1 to 4).

-Furthermore, textured implants can reduce the risk of implant movement due to the rough surface allowing surrounding breast tissue to adhere to the implant.
-Textured implants are important if you are choosing anatomically shaped implants versus round implants, but it is important to discuss your best options and desired outcomes with your Plastic Surgeon Breast Surgery Specialist.
+Furthermore, implants with texture can reduce the risk of implant movement due to their rough surface.
+This allows surrounding breast tissue to adhere to the implant.
+Textured implants are important if you are choosing anatomically shaped implants versus round implants.
+However, it is important to discuss your best options and outcomes with your Plastic Surgeon Breast Surgery Specialist.

-Textured Implants have fallen out of favour with fears of BIA-ALCL.
-Coco Ruby Surgeons almost exclusively use Motiva Smooth Implants.
+Implants with texture have fallen out of favour over fears of BIA-ALCL.

 Breast Implant Shape – Round or Anatomical

 In general, anatomical implants tend to be more versatile, however, this depends on the desired outcome.
-They can be chosen to provide more height to the augmentation and can provide more contrast between the shape of the upper and lower part of the breast.
+Depending on the size and type implants can provide more height to the augmentation and/or more contrast between the shape of the upper and lower part of the breast.

 Anatomical implants must have a textured surface to reduce the amount of implant movement within the breast pocket.
-Round implants, however, are available in both smooth and textured surface.
+Round implants, however, are available in both smooth and textured surfaces.